svenugoban/event-management/README.md

 # database
-need to provide below details in your .env file DB_PASSWORD = "enter your password"
+need to provide below details in your .env file inside the server folder DB_PASSWORD = "enter your password"
 DATABASE = "events"